Timeline Drift: How Consciousness Moves Between Probable Realities

 Probability Collapse and Narrative Selection

-At the quantum level, outcomes remain unresolved until interaction collapses probability.
-At the experiential level, awareness performs a similar function.
+As we know, at the quantum level, outcomes remain unresolved until interactions lead to probability collapse.
+At the experiential level, awareness serves a similar function.

-What you live is not every possible outcome — it is the one that remains coherent enough for consciousness to continue within.
+Therefore, what you experience is not all possible outcomes, but the one that remains coherent enough for consciousness to continue to exist within its structure.
+Oh, how I wish that were true!

 • expected outcomes dissolve